-We are seeking applicants who will strengthen our current capability and have specific engineering experience within a water or energy regulatory framework.
+We are seeking applicants who will strengthen our current capability.
 With a desire to apply existing skills in new circumstances the successful applicants will continue to learn and apply new skills relevant to the regulation of the energy and water sectors which will be essential to the future development and delivery of the role.
-This role will sit within the Networks group.
+The role will sit within the Network group.